 Laboratory sessions range from specific and directed training on use of equipment and basic procedures on lab protocol including basic health & safety and hazard awareness, through to open-ended experiments covering several hours of lab time with on-hand guidance from demonstrators to longer research projects lasting several weeks with minimal guidance.
 In most sessions you work with a lab partner.
 You will also work with laboratory technicians whom you will be expected to liaise with regarding many aspects of laboratory work.
 You will be trained in keeping a lab book and in scientific report writing.
-You will be expected to write up work as formal lab reports with the exact rubric becoming more advanced and nuanced as the degree progresses.
+You will be expected to write up work as formal lab reports with the exact rubric becoming more advanced and nuanced as the degree progresses; by the end of year 4 the reports you submit will be approaching the levels required by peer reviewed scientific journals.